m13253/JKSN/README.md

 One JSON stream must only produce one value.
 So once a complete value is parsed, the JKSN stream must be terminated.

 MIME type `application/x-jksn` and filename extension `.jksn` are preferred.
+(It may change in the future.)

 ### Magic header